Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 - Sensitive: Legal

 Documents marked Sensitive must be secured and handled appropriately.
 Access should be limited to those who need to use them to perform their duties.
-Staff must not prepare, read or discuss sensitive information in public where it may be observed by those without authorisation.
-Such information must not be left unattended on desks or other places where it may be observed by those without authorisation.
+Staff must not prepare, read or discuss sensitive information in public where those without authorisation may observe it.
+Such information must not be left unattended on desks or other places where those without authorisation may observe it.
 When not in use, it must be stored securely.

 The Library does not hold any information with a higher security classification than Sensitive, such as PROTECTED or SECRET.
 Only the State Librarian has the authority to classify any information as such if required.
 These documents will have additional clearance, storage, handling and disposal requirements.